-Received: 06 February 2025 Revised: 16 April 2025 Accepted: 18 April 2025 Published: 30 April 2025 and inclusive learning environment at various levels of education in the SSA region (Tapo et al., 2024).
-These observations undoubtedly support the argument that the introduction of AI into the sub-Saharan education system indicates a commitment of the region to promoting innovative teaching methodologies, and preparing students for the increasingly technology-driven market demand (Nolan, 2024).
-It seems the integration of AI is currently aligning with broader efforts of the region's educational institutions to address employer's demands and preferences for long-term human capital development for SSA's growth and development (Kulkov et al., 2023; Barakabitze et al., 2019).
-Although there are some oppositions to the integration of AI into the region's education system, there is an already growing reliance on AI technologies, demonstrating the region's strategic response to be at the forefront of harnessing AI's benefits for tackling contemporary challenges blocking its development agenda (Daniels et al., 2022).
+Received: 06 February 2025 Revised: 16 April 2025 Accepted: 18 April 2025 Published: 30 April 2025 providing a more adaptive and inclusive learning environment at various levels of education in the SSA region (Tapo et al., 2024).
+These observations undoubtedly support the argument that the introduction of AI into the sub-Saharan education system indicates a commitment of the region to promoting innovative teaching methodologies and preparing students for the increasingly technology-driven market demand (Nolan, 2024).
+It appears that the integration of AI is currently aligning with broader efforts by the region's educational institutions to address employers' demands and preferences for long-term human capital development, crucial for SSA's growth and development (Barakabitze et al., 2019; Kulkov et al., 2023).
+Although there are some oppositions to the integration of AI into the region's strategic response to be at the forefront of harnessing AI's benefits for tackling contemporary challenges that block its development agenda (Daniels et al., 2022).

 In light of the foregoing discussions, we support the stands of contemporary researchers who argue that the rapid proliferation of AI technologies and usage within SSA's educational institutions must be given some level of attention (Engstrom et al., 2020), to understand the depth of issues that surround it.
-However, a thorough understanding of the depth of issues concerning AI adoption and usage in academia certainly requires a synthesis of existing literature (Reiger, 2022) as done for some regions.
+However, a thorough understanding of the depth of issues concerning AI adoption and usage in academia certainly requires a synthesis of existing literature (Reiger, 2022), as done for some regions.
 For instance, while systematic literature reviews exist for AI integration in education in developed regions such as Australia in Yigitcanlar et al.'s study (2020) about developing tertiary students' capacity to use AI for building smarter cities; in Europe, by Recht et al. (2020) who studied the use of AI in students' clinical exercises; and in Asia, by Su et al. (2022) in a study about the effective use of AI at K-12 level of teaching, no comparable synthesis exists for SSA.
 Given the cultural and contextual institutional acceptance and usage differences and nuances in AI integration in these diverse teaching and learning environments, it is imperative to approach this topic distinctively rather than adopting one-size-fits-all recommendations.
-That is, it will be inappropriate for SSA to tow or implement the unified views or suggestions expressed about AI usage from the regions outside SSA.
+That is, it will be inappropriate for SSA to tow or implement the unified views or suggestions expressed about AI usage from regions outside SSA.